Virginia Beach Arena Proposal

 November 25th City Council Meeting

 On November 20, the city and USM held a joint media briefing in which a summary of the tentative non-binding term sheet was unveiled.
 A timeline of work done on the arena to date, along with anticipated future meetings, and a Q&A were also shared and can be found below:

 - Arena Proposal Evaluation by Convention Sports & Leisure

 A video was also shown which described a trip taken to Lincoln, NE to view a similar arena to the one proposed in Virginia Beach.
 To view that video, CLICK HERE.

 Citizens Communications Committee

 The Citizens Communications Committee, along with those sitting in the audience at the March 24th meeting, submitted questions after hearing both proposals to be answered by a combination of City staff, USM, and W.M.
 Jordan.
 To view the questions and answers, CLICK HERE.
-This page will be updated as questions are answered.
-The date of posting and source of each response will also be included with the answer.
-Last Updated: Tuesday, April 8, 2014.

 May 13, 2014 City Council Meeting